 Sayre Campus: Parking decals are not required for employees or students parking on the Sayre campus.
 Individuals with questions concerning the Sayre campus parking procedures should contact the Dean of the Sayre Campus.

-Speed Limits: The speed limit for the Weatherford and Sayre campus is 15 miles per hour.
+Speed Limits: The speed limit for the Weatherford and Sayre campuses is 15 miles per hour.

-SWOSU strives to maintain a work environment that is free of illegal drugs, alcohol, firearms, explosives, harassing material and other improper materials.
-SWOSU prohibits the control, possession, transfer, sale and/or use of such materials on university property, including, but not limited to, work areas, lockers, toolboxes assigned to an employee or items brought onto the premises by an employee.
+SWOSU strives to maintain a work environment that is free of illegal drugs, alcohol, firearms, explosives, harassing material, and other improper materials.
+SWOSU prohibits the control, possession, transfer, sale, and/or use of such materials on university property, including, but not limited to, work areas, vehicles, lockers, toolboxes assigned to an employee, or items brought onto the premises by an employee.

 Private vendors are not allowed to use SWOSU facilities for the purpose of sales or solicitations.
 Exceptions to this rule are as follows: